Fall 2022 Final Exams and Grading

 The only provisional grades are “N” (for undergraduates) and “I” for graduate students.
 “N” grades MUST be approved by the dean.
 Unauthorized “N” grades will be recorded as “F” (FA).
 “I” grades for MSFS students must be approved by the director.

-Please note the undergraduate and graduate policies that provide students the option to choose pass/fail (S/U) have resumed pre-COVID rules.
-The deadline for students to make this choice was Nov 18.
+Please note the undergraduate and graduate policies that provide students the option to choose pass/fail (S/U).
+The deadline for students enrolled in full session classes to make this choice was November 17.
+Additional dates by module are listed here.

 Privacy in Posting Grades